Darksky24/Math_Foundation_CO5097/README.md

+# The report is Math_final_report.pdf and working notebook is Final_notebook.ipynb

 # D2L Deep Learning Environment

 A conda environment for deep learning with PyTorch 2.0, CUDA 11.7 support, and the Dive into Deep Learning (D2L) framework.